jefftier/DomainMigrationDiscovery/README.md

 **Important**: The JSON structure is **identical** regardless of the `SlimOutputOnly` setting.
 When `SlimOutputOnly` is enabled, the script uses filtered data (excluding Microsoft-built-in applications and services), but the structure remains the same.
 This ensures consistent ingestion into reporting engines.

+The JSON output includes a self-documenting `Schema` section that describes all sections, property types, and data formats for easy integration with Power BI and custom web applications.

 ## Complete Data Elements Collected

+### Schema
+Self-documenting schema object describing all sections, property types, nested structures, and data format conventions.
+This enables automatic schema validation and Power BI ingestion.

 ### Metadata
 - `GpoMachineDN` - Group Policy Object machine distinguished name